• Submissions

 If it’s one thing Japan does really well, then it is the female three-piece punk/rock ‘n’ roll bands: Yellow Machinegun, Shonen Knife, TsuShiMaMiRe…the list seems endless.
 In fact, Tokyo seems fairly fertile ground, having birthed bands such as the 5.6.7.8’s, and tonight’s headliners, THE LET’S GO’s.
 Formed by guitarist/vocalist COCO, THE LET’S GO’s have been subjected to the usual line-up changes that afflict a hard-working band, but they’ve entered a period of stability with new drummer Amechi Sparkle completing the circle.
 This has resulted in some well-received live shows and their reputation has preceded them tonight with word of their explosive show having reached Birmingham long before tonight’s appearance, with those who’ve attended shows earlier in the tour sending word that a hot band are on their way.
 It means that there’s an almost full venue as we await the band and as they descend the stairs and take to the stage, they are welcomed with a huge cheer.

-THE LET’S GO’s at The Night Owl, Birmingham on 26.09.2025 | Photography by JJ Grant (wonderlens)
+THE LET’S GO’s at New Cross Inn in London on 24.09.2025 | Photography by JJ Grant (wonderlens)

 Their recent studio release, the digital-only covers EP, Tracks For Lucks!-SWAMP BAG SESSIONS- gives a good indication of the band’s European influences: The Who, the Clash, and The Beatles.
-Then factor in some American bands such as The Ramones, and when you roll them all together you have a highly flammable mixture that is THE LET’S GO’s live experience.
+Then factor in some American bands such as The Ramones, and when you roll them all together, you have a highly flammable mixture that is THE LET’S GO’s live experience.
 As soon as the first note is played (and I mean the very first note), the crowd turn into a seething mass as if kindling lit by a match.
 As with their Japanese counterparts (Shonen Knife, 5.6.7.8.’s), there’s a life-affirming quality to THE LET’S GO’s live experience.
 No matter what ailments or afflictions might be troubling you in the outside world, they are all forgotten when the band plug in and play.
 They’re all smiles as they take us on a tour of their discography, digging deep to excavate obscure fan favourites, whilst also inserting soon-to-be-classics such as latest single, the anime-inspired Refrain and its b-side Timemachine (yes, in true punk style, it is released on lovely 7” vinyl).

 UK fans have waited a long time to see THE LET’S GO’s in the flesh, and tonight their patience has been amply rewarded.

-Photography: JJ Grant (wonderlens)
+Photography: JJ Grant (wonderlens) (In London)

 Many thanks to Rockin’ Dogs